-If you love the homey, comforting goodness of pierogies, but find something lacking in the frozen supermarket variety, maybe it’s time you learned how to make them at home.
+If you love the homey, comforting goodness of pierogies, but find something lacking in the frozen supermarket variety, maybe it's time you learned how to make easy pierogies at home.

 What Are Pierogies?

 Pierogies are savory dumplings with a potato filling.
-This dish consists of fresh dough rounds folded around seasoned, mashed potato and cheese (such as ricotta), forming a half-moon shape.
+This dish consists of fresh dough rounds folded around seasoned, mashed potato and cheese (such as ricotta cheese), forming a half-moon shape.

 - 4-5 small potatoes (about 15 ounces)